Friday, March 7, 2014, 6pm

 - Live Auction

-Proceeds Benefit Neonatal Intensive Care and Pediatric Services at Utah Valley Regional Medical Center
+Proceeds Benefit Neonatal Intensive Care Services in Utah Valley

 Each year, Utah Valley Regional Medical Center’s Newborn ICU serves more than 700 infants in need of critical medical services and the Pediatric Unit serves even more.
 This year’s Chocolate Extravaganza will raise much-needed funds for state-of-the-art equipment, cutting-edge new services, parent support programs and bereavement services; all of which will continue to serve our smallest patients and their families for years to come.